0xYankee/discord-slack-bot/README.md

 # discord-slack-bot
 A bridge between Discord and Slack channels.

+### Features
+1. Messages are bridged between specific corresponding Discord and Slack channels.
-Ticket channels in Discord are represented as Threads in Slack to keep all tickets in a singular Slack channel.
+2. Ticket channels in Discord are represented as Threads in Slack to keep all tickets in a singular Slack channel.

 ## Documentations
 Discord